 Applications Architecture Overview

 Widemesh is a simple but powerful platform for application deployments enabled by a few building blocks familiar to any developer.
-To help both users and developers of Widemesh build a mental model of how it works, this page presents an overview of the architecture of the platform itself and how applications could be structured and deployed.
+This page presents an overview of the platform architecture and how applications are structured and deployed.

 Advanced Topic!
 This page covers technical details of the platform.
-You do not need to understand these details to effectively use Widemesh.
+You do not need to understand these details to use Widemesh effectively.

 Introduction to Widemesh Apps